AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

    ↓
 5. DEPLOY
 ```

+## Scope
+How do you maintain a reasonable scope in Cascade Methodology?

+Avoiding scope creep is an issue of defining the problems to be solved in a development cycle, rather than specific features (features are just solutions to problems).
+You should avoid the flawed concept of MVPs and focus releases on <a href="/blog/on-the-why-down">MSPs (Minimum Solved Problems)</a>.

+An MSP set is a subset of user and business problems that need to be solved by the software in some way.
+This approach allows for cross-disciplinary and mental flexibility in what features really need to be built.

+You don't get attached to a feature idea in an MSP set, or blindly implement solutions users and stakeholders suggest.
+You get attached to solving the real underlying problems with the least amount of software possible.

+That said, scope is variable in Cascade Methodology.
+Scope is a function of Entropy Tolerance and the chosen "problems to be solved" by the software.

+Why a function of Entropy Tolerance?
+Because AI-assisted velocity changes depending on the bottleneck of needed human verification.
+A dense Gate necessarily slows down the waterfall.

+In our previous example, the scope of adding scroll animations to an existing site could be quite large.
+An LLM agent could update hundreds of pages.
+Since the Gate is porous, letting more "AI slop" through, the Cascade can handle a larger scope.

+For denser verification requirements, the scope is constrained by what humans can reasonably check.
+This may also vary depending on the complexity of the feature.
+Straightforward CRUD pages may be human-checked more quickly than complex business rules.

+What about "problems to be solved"?
+They influence the scope by *shrinking* it.
+You build only what you need (if anything) to solve the user and business needs.

 ## Timelines
 Experience has shown that the amount LLMs increase velocity of implementation is dependent on how good the specs you give them are.
 Thus the upfront focus on cross-disciplinary spec creation and rapid prototyping and research.